 Each case began with a district attorney explaining the basics of the case.
 Then, one-by-one, the witnesses would come into the room and be sworn in.
 After that, they would give their testimony and we could ask questions throughout.
 If material evidence was presented, the police officer who’d gathered it would present it and tell us the details of how it was gathered.
 In one case, we asked them to check for a second surveillance video at another location.

-After we had listened or viewed all the evidence, an attorney instructed us to discuss the case, then left the room.
-If we wanted to call the attorney or any of the evidence back into the room to answer more questions, we were instructed to do so.
+After we had listened or viewed all the evidence, an attorney instructed us on how we should discuss the case–what was off limits to talk about, for example–then left the room.
+If we wanted to call the attorney or any of the evidence back into the room to answer more questions we were free to request that.

 All eight of us gave our opinion about each case, then we took a vote about whether or not to send it onto trial.
-We based our judgements on the evidence and our own instincts and in each case, we decided there was enough evidence to go before a judge.
+We based our judgements on the evidence and our own instincts and in each case.
+We decided there was enough evidence to go before a judge in all cases.
 Our record keeper signed the order and gave it to the attorney to file, then we moved onto the next case.
 Typically, we reviewed eight cases in a day, four in the morning, four in the afternoon.
 They were long days, but interesting.